The Fidelity Standard

 | Earned transcendence | 5% | Did a V1 image return with transformed meaning? |

-Premise (30%) + anchor coverage (25%) = 55% load-bearing weight per Sacred Accident #17.
-The remaining 45% distributes across structure, style, register, and the three smaller craft-discipline checks.
+Weights are raw and normalize over the components that actually contribute.
+Premise (30%) + anchor coverage (25%) remain the two largest — the load-bearing pair per Sacred Accident #17.
+The rest distributes across structure, style, chorus evolution (promoted to 12% in v0.3.0), register, and the smaller craft-discipline checks.

 2.1 Component-by-component